 Taking a break from the production duties that he held on the majority of BDP's LPs, KRS-One stepped aside and invited rising beat-makers DJ Premier, Showbiz and Kid Capri to produce the majority of the album, giving Return Of The Boom Bap a modern flavor that updated KRS-One for the 1990s.
 Lyrically, it might be KRS's finest performances as the songwriting on tracks like "I Can't Wake Up" and "Outta Here" are as sharp as ever.

-As typical of KRS-One’s discography, the album deals with many social and political themes and also contains some of the KRS-One’s most memorable songs including the fiery “Sound Of Da Police” and fierce “Black Cop,” two songs that tackle the intersection of law enforcement and institutionalized racism in the country.
-In the most than 20 years since the album’s release, The Return Of The Boom Bap, is often considered one of KRS-One’s greatest achievements and an integral piece of the hip-hop canon.
+As typical of KRS-One's discography, the album deals with many social and political themes and also contains some of the KRS-One's most memorable songs including the fiery "Sound Of Da Police" and fierce "Black Cop," two songs that tackle the intersection of law enforcement and institutionalized racism in the country.
+In the 24 years since the album's release, The Return Of The Boom Bap, is often considered one of KRS-One's greatest achievements and an integral piece of the hip-hop canon.

 See 20 of Your Favorite Rappers Naming Their Favorite Rappers